6 Steps to Make a Living Blogging

-One question I get asked a lot is, “How do you make money blogging?”
+One question I get asked a lot is, “How do bloggers make money?”
 It’s a good question because blogs offer their content for free, so how do you make money on free?
-Here is the stripped down basics to making money with a blog:
+Here is the stripped down basics to making money as a blogger.

 1) Choose a blog topic that you enjoy and can write lots and lots about.